 1.0 Introduction 3

 1.1 Project Overview 3

-1.2 Project Goals and Restoration Objectives.
-5
+1.2 Project Goals and Restoration Objectives 5

-1.3 Project Activities and Anticipated Outcomes 6
+1.3 Conceptual Model 6

-1.4 Sources of Potential Uncertainty 7
+1.4 Sources of Critical Uncertainty 7

 2.0 Project Monitoring 8

 3.0 Rationale for Adaptive Management 12

 4.0 Evaluation 13

 5.0 Project-Level Decisions 14

 6.0 Monitoring Schedule 15

 7.0 Data Management 16

-7.1 Data Review and Clearance 17
+7.1 Data Review and Clearance 16

-7.2 Data Storage and Accessibility 17
+7.2 Data Storage and Accessibility 16

 7.3 Data Sharing 17

 8.0 Reporting 17

-9.0 Roles and Responsibilities 18
+9.0 Roles and Responsibilities 17

 10.0 Monitoring Budget 18

 11.0 References 18

 AP PENDIX 1 20

-ΑP PENDIX 2 22
+AP PENDIX 2 22

-Monitoring, Adaptive Management, and Administrative (MAM) Oversight was identified as one of the programmatic goals in the Deepwater Horizon (DWH) Oil Spill Programmatic Damage Assessment and Restoration Plan and Programmatic Environmental Impact Statement (PDARP/PEIS).
+Monitoring, Adaptive Management, and Administrative (MAM) Oversight was identified as one of the programmatic goals in the Deepwater Horizon (DWH) oil spill Programmatic Damage Assessment and Restoration Plan and Programmatic Environmental Impact Statement (PDARP/PEIS).
 The DWH NRDA MAM Framework provides a flexible, science-based approach to effectively and efficiently implement restoration over several decades that provides long-term benefits to the resources and services injured by the DWH spill.
-This project MAM plan identifies the monitoring needed to evaluate progress toward meeting project objectives and to support any necessary adaptive management of the restoration project.
-It identifies potential sources of uncertainty, incorporates monitoring data and decision points that address these uncertainties, and establishes a decision-making process for making adjustments where needed.
+This project MAM plan identifies the monitoring needed to evaluate progress toward meeting project objectives and to support adaptive management of the restoration project.
+It identifies key sources of uncertainty, incorporates monitoring data and decision points that address these uncertainties, and establishes a decision-making process for making adjustments where needed.

-This MAM Plan is a living document and will be updated as needed to reflect changing conditions and/or new information.
+This MAM Plan is a living document and would be updated as needed to reflect changing conditions and/or new information.
 For example, the plan may need to be revised if the project design changes, if initial data analysis indicates that the sampling design is inadequate, or if any uncertainties are resolved or new uncertainties are identified during project implementation and monitoring.
-Any significant future revisions to this document will be made publicly available through the Restoration Portal.
+Any significant future revisions to this document would be made publicly available through the Restoration Portal.